BawarX/InstagramClone/instagram/README.md

 This project is a starting point for a Flutter application.
 This
+I'm trying to use all the features that I learned from the bootcamp

 A few resources to get you started if this is your first Flutter project: